hexolan/development/projects/stocklet/README.md

 # Stocklet

-An event-driven microservices-based distributed e-commerce application written in Golang.
+An event-driven microservices-based distributed e-commerce example application written in Golang.

 ## 📘 About

-This project was originally built to experiment with event-driven architecture.
-But I hope it can future serve as a beneficial demonstration of utilising the architecture and exemplify the implementation of some other microservice patterns.
+This project was originally built as an experiment with event-driven architecture.
+But I hope it can future serve as a beneficial demonstration of utilising the architecture and exemplify the implementation of some other miscellaneous microservice patterns.

 Any ideas, suggestions or direct contributions to better conform with general and evolving industry practices are welcome and will be greatly appreciated, as I'd like for this project to evolve to be somewhat a reflection of a production-ready enterprise application.

-The application should be considered in the experimental state.
-As such breaking changes are to be expected between future commits, in order to ease the development process and allow for clean refactoring of the project.
+The application should be considered in the experimental stage.
+As such breaking changes are to be expected between future commits to this repo, in order to ease the development process and allow for clean refactoring of the project.

 ## 📝 Features